nabil828/comp4537-f22/Assignments/A1/readme.md

   - receives request for a route that does not exist
   - needs to relay any errors like validation or db errors

+## Requests
+- Create a collection of requests to test your server.

 # Deliverables
 *To be added but for now links to github, heroku, tests (Thunder Client requests) dump, self-graded rubric, and short 2-4 minutes offline YT video demo*